nforgeio/neonKUBE/Images/neon-hive-manager/README.md

 neonHIVEs persist a hive defintion to Consul.
 This is downloaded by the **neon-cli** and so that it can accurately make container placement decisions for situations where Docker services are not appropriate.
 The hive definition includes the non-confidential properties when the hive was initialized provisioned plus the current set of hive nodes including their Docker labels.

-This definition is serialized as JSON and then compressed via deflate before being persisted to Consul.  **neon-cluster-manager** also persists the MD5 hash of the definition JSON to Consul, making it possible to defer retrieving the definition only when it changes.
+This definition is serialized as JSON and then compressed via deflate before being persisted to Consul.  **neon-hive-manager** also persists the MD5 hash of the definition JSON to Consul, making it possible to defer retrieving the definition only when it changes.
 Nodes will be added or deleted and their labels modified relatively infrequently for many clusters, so this is a good optimization.

-**neon-cluster-manager** persists the hive definition and its hash to Consul at:
+**neon-hive-manager** persists the hive definition and its hash to Consul at:
 ````
 neon:
     hive: